 - 14. General members of Standing Committees shall be elected by a postal or electronic ballot of all members prior to State Conference. - 15.
-Any casual vacancy on a Standing Committee shall be filled by State Council at its next meeting, by election from among the members of the Party, provided that State Council may delegate the filling of such vacancy to the Executive if insufficient nominations are received.
+Any casual vacancy of a standing committee shall be filled by State council at the next meeting which allows for sufficient notice of the vacancy to be given to members, and the state Returning Officers may establish procedures to enable nominations to be lodged prior to that State Council meeting, and for voting to continue after that State Council meeting.
+State Council may delegate the filling of such vacancy to the Executive if insufficient nominations are received.